gramineproject/graphene/Documentation/manpages/gsc.rst

 Workaround
 ^^^^^^^^^^

-   Trusted files can be added to image specific manifest file (first argument to :command:`gsc build` command) at build time.
+   Trusted files can be added to image-specific manifest file (first argument to :command:`gsc build` command) at build time.
 This workaround does not allow these files to change between build and run, or over multiple runs.
 This only provides integrity for files and not confidentiality.